 Storymapping is a powerful way to map and visualise the user’s journey through your product or service, in a visual and dynamic manner.
 Taking the job stories as a base, I diagrammed many possibilities becasue of what we learned about users’ motivations.
 I outlined the steps the user might go though, plus issues that arise and then add behavioural techniques that will keep users on track.

-Once I had created storymaps and I discussed with the wider team, I move on to conceptual work.
+Once I had created storymaps and I discussed with the wider team, and we move on to conceptual work.
 This stage is where I explore design patterns and best practice.
 I like to research academic databases to see if there is anything of interest that I can use, like new scientific and psychological findings.

 Nielsen Norman Group, ACM Library and Baymard Institute are all great resources to start with.
 Some design questions I asked myself were; what is the best way to select from an extensive list of items, how to show an infinite list of products without images, and what behavioural strategies could I employ to help the user?